ji-devs/ji-cloud/documentation/src/setup/cors/cors.md

 # CORS

-For backend servers, it's configured as part of the [runtime settings](../runtime-settings/runtime_settings.md)
+For backend servers, it's configured as part of the [config](../config/config.md) source (js or rust, as needed).

 For static media (including wasm), there is a script in `build-utils`.
 All that's needed is to `npm run` each of `cors:frontend`, `cors:media`, and `cors:uploads`